Seagate/SystemsRedfishPy/DESIGN.md

 ## Configuration Data

-All configuration data is stored in the redishAPI.json file.
+All configuration data is stored in JSON configuration file, either the default redfishAPI.cfg or a user created one.
 Options specified on the command line overwrite settings in the JSON file and are in updated in the JSON file.

 To change any configuration value, either in a script file, or interactively, the exclamation point character ('!') is used to designate a configuration change.
-The special command '!dump' displays all current values.
+The special command '!dump' displays all current configuration values.

 To add a new configuration setting, add it to the RedfishConfig() constructor.
 It will be written to, and read from, the JSON file automatically.
 There are also several RedfishConfig routines that should be used to get configuration values.